 And here are the two parts screwed together.
 It’s very surprising how much time and effort it took to cut the two sets of threads – I don’t think I’ll try this again – far too much time and effort for what I’ll be able to sell it for…even though being able to disassemble it and play with is really cool!

-Now I’ve got to cut the vertical grooves on the grenade body…the horizontal grooves were easy, since I turned them in place on the lathe.
+, since I turned them in place on the lathe.
 I start by cutting (very deeply!) vertical grooves with a wide V graver.
 There are six of these grooves, equally spaced around the circumference.

 , the finished vertical and horizontal grooves.